-optimized parameters $\hat{\beta}$ using 15 in each class.
-In the case of Class 1 or 2, namely, the lower density of the fibroglandular area, a low β is selected as the optimal value because the adipose area with a low dielectric contrast is dominant in either class.
-Contrarily, focusing on Class 3 or 4, that is, highly heterogeneous media, a high β becomes optimal because the initial estimate should have a high contrast profile, and those effects are almost common in Cond.
+determined using the deconvoluted CI image as in Fig. 10.
+Figure 11 shows the minimized CSI cost function for each selected β defined in (18) for each Condition.
+Table III summarizes the optimized parameters $\hat{\beta}$ using 18 in each class.
+In the case of Class 1 or 2, namely, the lower density of the fibroglandular area, a low β is selected as the optimal value because the adipose area with a low dielectric contrast is dominant either class.
+Contrarily, focusing on Class 3 or 4, i.e., highly heterogeneous media, a high β becomes an optimal because the initial estimate should have a high contrast profile, and those effects are almost common in Cond.
 I and II.

-Figs. 12 and 13 show the initial estimate using each $\hat{\beta}$ in (13), as to the two of Debye parameters as ε{∞} and σ_s , respectively.
-Figs. 12 and 13 show that the proposed scheme could provide an appropriate initial estimate in each class, which is exploited in the CSI reconstruction.
+Figures 12 and 13 show the initial estimate using each $\hat{\beta}$ in (16), as to the two of Debye parameters as ε{∞} and $\sigma{\rm s}$, respectively.
+Figures 12 and 13 show that the proposed scheme could provide an appropriate initial estimate in each class, which is exploited in the CSI reconstruction.
 Figs. 14 and 15 show the reconstruction results of complex permittivity for real and imaginary parts, respectively, in each method, and condition.
-Focusing on the result in the original CSI, that is, without using the CI-based initial estimate, it considerably suffers from inaccuracy, especially in highly heterogeneous models such as Class 3 or 4, because the optimized solution in the original CSI would fall into the local optimal by starting from vacuum-based initial estimates, and could not reach the global optimum, particularly for the area with high contrast function.
-The results in Figs. 14 and 15 also confirm that the accuracy of the reconstruction results using the proposed method is significantly enhanced by those obtained using the original CSI scheme, by starting from a more accurate initial estimate, especially in Classes 3 and 4.
-Tables IV and V show the quantitative error analysis for the reconstruction results, with the RMSEs for each real and imaginary part of the complex permittivity at 1.27 GHz.
-The results in Tables IV and V also demonstrated that the proposed approach considerably suppresses the RMSE values.
-Note that, the accuracy improvement in Class 1 and 2 is limited compared with those obtained in the case of $\beta = 0$, because it starts the initial estimate with lower β as in Table III.
-On the contrary, in the cases of Class 3 or 4, namely, a highly heterogeneous profile, the initial
+Focusing on the result in the original CSI, that is, without using the CI based initial estimate, it considerably suffers from inaccuracy especially for in highly heterogeneous models as Class 3 or 4, because the optimized solution in the original CSI would fall into the local optimal by starting from vacuum based initial estimates, and could not reach the global optimum, particular for the area with high contrast function.
+The results in Figs. 14 and 15 also confirm that the accuracy of the reconstruction results using the proposed method is significantly enhanced by those obtained using the original CSI scheme, by starting from more accurate initial estimate, especially in Class 3 and 4.
+Tables IV and V shows the quantitative error analysis for the reconstruction results, with the RMSEs for each real and imaginary part of the complex permittivity at 1.27 GHz.
+The results in Tables IV and V also demonstrated that the proposed approach considerably suppress the RMSE values.
+Note that, the accuracy improvement in Class 1 and 2 is limited compared with those obtained at the case of $\beta = 0$, because it starts the initial estimate with lower β as in Table III.
+On the contrary, in the cases of Class 3 or 4, namely, a highly heterogeneous profile, the initial estimate with higher